tariqajyusuf/fidesdocs/pages/fides/dsr_quickstart/saas_connectors/saas_config.md

+import Callout from 'nextra-theme-docs/callout'

 # What is a SaaS configuration?

-A [SaaS connector](saas_connectors.md) is defined in two parts: the [Dataset](../getting-started/datasets.md), and the SaaS configuration.
+A [SaaS connector](saas_connectors) is defined in two parts: the [Dataset](../dsr_support/datasets), and the SaaS configuration.
 The Dataset describes the data that is available from the connector, and the SaaS config describes how to connect to, and retrieve or update the data in the connector.

-When accessing data from APIs, each application (and different endpoints within the same application) can follow different patterns, making their requirements different from [Database connectors](../getting-started/database_connectors.md).
+When accessing data from APIs, each application (and different endpoints within the same application) can follow different patterns, making their requirements different from [Database connectors](../dsr_support/database_connectors).
 Fides provides a flexible configuration to define different access/update patterns.

 ## An example SaaS config

-This guide will use a SaaS configuration to connect to [Mailchimp](./example_configs/mailchimp.md).
+This guide will use a SaaS configuration to connect to [Mailchimp](./example_configs/mailchimp).
 The configuration schema defines:

 - The domain and authentication requirements for an HTTP client to access Mailchimp
 - A test request for verifying the connection was set up correctly